substance/chronicle/README.md

 The actual content to be versioned or a persistence mechanism (repository) is not addressed in this module.
 Instead one would have to create an Adapter which is implementing an Operational Transform interface.

-The module is only some days - so, hey... it's still a baby.
+> Note: The module is only some days old - so, hey... it's still a baby.

 Current state:

 - Graph implementation that allows to work with versions as we know it from GIT: branching, merging, rebasing etc.
 - Theoretical foundation for mapping VCS concepts to the OT theory.
-- Adapter for using Text operation ot (see (https://github.com/Operational-Transformation)).
+- Adapter for using Text operation ot (see (https://github.com/Operational-Transformation) ).

 Theory
 --------